tomimarkus991/TPT/README.md

 # TPT
-Here are my projects that i made in TPT (Tallinn Polytechnic School)
+Here are my projects that I made in TPT (Tallinn Polytechnic School)

 My main programming language is C#.
 I also use JavaScript and I'm taking an Udemy Course for HTML and CSS.
 I have used Nightwatch.js for End-to-End testing.